-- Book monitoring matching the work in the books to the micro topics on the long-term plan and against the POP task documents. - Pupil voice / Pupil talk taking groups of children to talk through the work in their books and explain what they have learnt, enabling them to articulate their understanding and strengthen their long-term schemas. - Lesson observations to ensure teachers are delivering lessons that support our approach, with a particular emphasis on vocabulary. - Feedback from staff. - Feedback from professionals, visitors and advisors.

-• Evidence of Geography related activities posted on google classroom and promoted through class assemblies.
+- Book monitoring matching the work in the books to the micro topics on the long-term plan and against the POP task documents. - Pupil voice / Pupil talk taking groups of children to talk through the work in their books and explain what they have learnt, enabling them to articulate their understanding and strengthen their long-term schemas. - Lesson observations to ensure teachers are delivering lessons that support our approach, with a particular emphasis on vocabulary. - Feedback from staff. - Feedback from professionals, visitors and advisors. - Evidence of Geography related activities promoted through class assemblies.